 Think of what the working world looked like just a couple of decades ago.
 You went to work in the morning, put in a solid eight hours, and then went home.

 There was no way to access your messages and important documents from the comfort of your couch or a coffee shop in Prague.
 You had to be in the office to get your work done—and that was it.

 But today?
-Our constant connectivity makes it incredibly convenient to work from anywhere at anytime—without hassles or roadblocks.
+Our constant connectivity makes it incredibly convenient to do all this from your working at home office —without hassles or roadblocks.

 77% of Americans now own a smartphone—up a whopping 35% from 2011, according to research from Pew Research Center.
 Nearly three quarters of U.S. adults also own a laptop or desktop computer.
 Checking your work email in the drive-thru line at your local Starbucks is now just as easy as working at your desk in the office.

 Cloud-based technology is only adding to that convenience.
-With 47% of business data now stored in the cloud, employees can easily access the information they need to get their work done from wherever they want.
+With 47% of business data now stored in the cloud, employees can easily access the information they need to get their work done from wherever they want, as long as they have the equipment needed for working-from-home.
 Important documents, records, and spreadsheets are no longer relegated to a filing cabinet in a dusty corner of the conference room.